Project-MONAI/tutorials/auto3dseg/README.md

 ### 3. Run with Customization / Bring-Your-Own-Algorithm (BYOA)

-We also give users the option to bring their own segmentation algorithm to **Auto3DSeg**.
+**Auto3DSeg** also gives users the option to bring their own segmentation algorithm to **Auto3DSeg**.
 Users can add custom algorithms or custom algorithm templates.
+The details of adding customized algorithms can be found [here](docs/bring_your_own_algorithm.md).

 ## Benchmarks